Three Ways To Define Your Subfleets

 It can be argued the key to effective fleet management is proper organization.
 This is definitely the case when it comes to fleet tracking.
 By dividing your fleet into well organized subfleets you guarantee you are getting the information you need from each vehicle.
 Otherwise, you may find that the overnight delivery trucks are triggering “after hour operation” alerts you set up for sales team cars!
 Well organized subfleets help you get the most out of your tracking system’s features.
 Best of all, it only takes a few minutes to optimize your fleet organization.

 No matter what your business does, there are basically three ways to divide fleets.
-Simply answering three questions about your fleet will help you create a solid subfleet organization plan in one afternoon!
+Simply answering three questions about your vehicles will help you create a solid subfleet organization plan in one afternoon!
 Start with a list of your vehicles and create three columns titled SHIFT, TASK and AREA (or download this PDF template).

 Shift: Hours Of Operation

 We will start with the Shift column because it is probably the easiest to define.
 If all of your vehicles have the same hours of operation, for example 9 to 5 Monday through Friday or 24 hours a day every day, then you are already done!
 Otherwise, it is as easy as going through each vehicle and assigning it a shift such as first, second, third or even day or night.
 Do not just pay attention to the hours.
 Note the days as well.
 If some vehicles will be used weekends while others are not, for example, be sure include that information.

 Task: What Does This Vehicle Do?